bambuco2/PR17DDEEJVTH/README.md

 ## Data

 We got data from [Kaggle](https://www.kaggle.com/murderaccountability/homicide-reports), it has reports about murders commited in US between 1980 and 2014. <br/>
-Data comes in a cvs file, it is presented in a table with rows and columns, each row describes a murder and columns represent "attributes" about that murder, such as victim and perpetrators sex, weapon used, agency that tried to solve this murder, was it solved or not... <br/>
+Data comes in a csv file, it is presented in a table with rows and columns, each row describes a murder and columns represent "attributes" about that murder, such as victim and perpetrators sex, weapon used, agency that tried to solve this murder, was it solved or not... <br/>
 In this data there were also unknown values, always marked as "Unknown", for some atributs like weapons we tried to "calculate" which weapon was used, for this we used attributes such as victim and perpetrators sex.<br/>